KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DarkSkyRadar by vincep5](https://github.com/vincep5/MMM-DarkSkyRadar)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `MMM-DarkSkyRadar.js`: Replace it with `MagicMirror²`.

 ## [MMM-DateCounter by alltopafi](https://github.com/alltopafi/MMM-DateCounter)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DateCounter.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-DateCounter.js`: Replace it with built-in fetch.

 ## [MMM-DateOnly by grabenhenrich](https://github.com/grabenhenrich/MMM-DateOnly)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DateOnly.js`: Replace it with `MagicMirror²`.

 ## [MMM-DBF by Helpi90](https://github.com/Helpi90/MMM-DBF)